Olympus E-450 vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-450 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-450 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The A7R II was replaced by the Sony Alpha A7R III, while the E-450 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Both the E-450 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The A7R II was replaced by the Sony A7R III, while the E-450 does not have a direct successor.
+Further information on the features and operation of the E-450 and A7R II can be found, respectively, in the Olympus E-450 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-450 and the Sony A7R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.